nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    * `list` : Lists all cases.

-   * `add n/John Tan p/543299 d/2023 February 13 a/20` : Adds a case named `John Tan` to the Dengue Hotspot Tracker.
+   * `add n/John Tan p/543299 d/2023 February 13 a/20` : Adds a case named `John Tan` to DengueHotspotTracker.

    * `delete 3` : Deletes the 3rd case shown in the current list.